keenan88/ant-part-imu/README.md

 **Docker Customizations:**

-If you don't want to run this repo with a seperate docker compose command from the rest of your codebase, copy-paste the docker compose file from bno055_test downwards into your existing docker compose file, and add IMU_bno055.Dockerfile and imu-container-start.sh to your codebase.
+If you don't want to run this repo with a seperate docker compose command from the rest of your codebase, copy/paste docker-compose.yaml from "bno055_test" downwards into your existing docker compose file, and add IMU_bno055.Dockerfile and imu-container-start.sh to your codebase.
 You may have to update filepaths in the bno055_test compose, if you split the compose/Dockerfile/script files into seperate directories.